Euflexxa vs. Synvisc: Which One Is Best?

 Synvisc (Hylan G-F 20) is the brand name for the high-molecular-weight injectable fluid that contains both hylan A and hylan B polymers.
 The polymers in Synvisc, like most hyaluronic derivatives, are derived from rooster combs and are classified as avian-derived hyaluronic acid (AV-HA).

 Euflexxa, on the other hand is made from a very highly purified product extracted from bacterial cells.
 It is a polysaccharide consisting of a repeating disaccharide of N-Acetylglucosamine and sodium glucuronate that are linked by glycosidic bonds.

 What are the Differences?

 While Supartz, Synvisc, and other AV-HA brands are similar in their efficacy, Synvisc offers a one-dose treatment that prevents multiple trips to a doctor’s office.
 According to the National Institute of Health, AV-HA treatments all appear to relieve pain for between 4 and 14 weeks by restoring both mechanical and biomechanical homeostasis in the joint.

 A difference in price gives Euflexxa a bit of an edge.
 At present, Euflexxa is about 20% cheaper than AV-HA treatments.
 However, in a free-market economy, the price difference between Euflexxa and AV-HA treatments is likely to switch repeatedly.
-But both treatments are still much cheaper than a total knee replacement, which can cost over $20,000 in the United States.
+Both treatments are significantly cheaper than total knee replacement, which can cost over $20,000 in the United States.

 The Importance of Sodium Hyaluronate